sailfish009/bsdf/EXTENSIONS.md

 # BSDF extensions

-BSDF can be extended by providing the serializer with objects that can encode certain data types using more basic data types.

-This section specifies how certain objects can be encoded, and how these extensions should be named.
-If everyone adheres to these specifcations, data will be easier to share.

-Data to be converted is identified by its identifier byte being in uppercase.
-In such a case, there will be a string before the data, which identifies the extension.
-Any data element can potentially be converted, even null.

-How users specify extensions is specific to the implementation, but extensions will generally consist of 4 elements:
+BSDF can encode special kinds of data by providing the serializer with extensions.
+How users specify extensions is specific to the implementation, but they will typically consist of 4 elements:

 * A name to identify it with.
-This will be encoded along with the data, so better keep it short.
-Custom extensions are best prefixed with the context (e.g. 'mylibrary.myextension'), to avoid name clashes.
+This will be encoded along with the data, so better keep it short, although custom extensions are best prefixed with the context (e.g. 'mylibrary.myextension'), to avoid name clashes.
 * A type and/or a match function, so that the BSDF encoder can determine what objects must be serialized.
-* An encoder function to convert the special object to more basic objects (can be of BSDF base types or types handled by lower level extensions).
+* An encoder function to convert the special object to more basic objects.
-* A decoder function to convert basic objects into the special data type.
+* A decoder function to reconstruct the special object from the basic objects.

+### How it works

+Extensions encode a high level data types into more basic data types, such as the base BSDF types, or types supported by other extensions.
+Upon decoding, the extension reconstructs the high level data from the "lower level" data.
+When an extension is not available during decoding, a warning is produced, and the object is represented in its underlying basic form.

+Extensions add very little overhead in speed (unlike e.g. JSON).
+In terms of memory, each object being converted needs a little extra memory to encode the extension's name.

+### Kinds of extensions

+Everyone can write their own extension and use it in their own work.

+The purpose of this document is to specify ways to convert common data types, and how these extensions should be named.
+If everyone adheres to these specifcations, data will be easier to share.

-BSDF defines standard extensions, which users are stongly encouraged to follow, and which implementations are encouraged to support by default.
-For custom extensions to work, a user should take care that the extension is used during encoding and decoding.
-When an extension is not available during decoding, the object is represented in its underlying basic form.
+BSDF also defines a small set of standard extensions, which users are stongly encouraged to follow, and which all BSDF implementations are encouraged to support by default.

+### Status

 This is a work in progress and the specifications below are subject to change.
 The standardization of a base set of extensions should settle soonish after the BSDF format itself has stabilized.

-It is worth noting that if an implementation does not support an extension and/or the user did not specify a certain extension, the data will be loaded in its "raw" form (e.g. a complex number as a list of two floats) and a warning will be displayed.
+## Standard extensions

-### Complex numbers (standard)
+### Complex numbers

 * name: "c"
 * encoding: a list with two elements (the real and the imaginary part).

-### N-dimensional arrays (standard)
+### N-dimensional arrays

 * name: "ndarray"
 * encoding: a dict with elements: